\\\ updated 2021

 The Minamata Convention on mercury

-A treaty determining the future of dental amalgam was agreed by the United Nations Environmental Programme’s Intergovernmental Negotiating Committee in Geneva on 20 January 2013.
+A treaty determining the future of dental amalgam was agreed upon by the United Nations Environmental Programme’s Intergovernmental Negotiating Committee in Geneva on 20 January 2013.
 The global, legally-binding treaty aims to reduce environmental pollution from mercury, to which amalgam makes a contribution.

 Sweden bans amalgam fillings